bashimao/ltudl/README.md

 ## Checking the configuration.

-Once you got a JVM up and have loaded the Blaze.jar files for the first time, you can check the current configuration by running the command: `RuntimeStatus.collect()`
+Once you got a JVM up and have loaded the blaze/cublaze jar-files for the first time, you can check the current configuration by running the command: `RuntimeStatus.collect()`

 `RuntimeStatus.collect()` returns a Json-Object that you can print in a human readable form as follows:
 ```